thiagoloschi/personal-website-2019/README.md

 ### Demo

+A demo can be seen live at [thiagoloschi.com](https://thiagoloschi.com), which is my personal website.

+And there's also Monique's fork at [monimoledo.github.io](https://monimoledo.github.io), which is an example of the template being used for the first time. :)

-A demo can be seen live at [thiagoloschi.com](https://thiagoloschi.com).
-I'll edit this document with one more use case when there's any.
+I'll edit this document with more use cases when there are any.

 ### Screenshots